flutter-tizen/plugins/packages/webview_flutter/README.md

 ```

 ## Limitations
-- This plugin is only supported on **Galaxy Watch and TV** devices running Tizen 5.5 or later.

 - This is an initial webview plugin for Tizen and is implemented based on Tizen Lightweight Web Engine (LWE).
 If you would like to know detailed specifications that the LWE supports, please refer to the following link :
 https://review.tizen.org/gerrit/gitweb?p=platform/upstream/lightweight-web-engine.git;a=blob;f=docs/Spec.md;h=ecb8f437c5a1facc77d3435e1a8aad6a267f12f3;hb=refs/heads/tizen